atdance/meetingapi/README.md

 ## Architecture

 A calender database is the core.
 A REST based application
 - sends the incoming meeting requests to the calender
-- updates the calender with the incoming messages from the emmployees that update their availability
+- updates the calender with the incoming messages from the employees that update their availability

 ### Schema